 Situations, where you could be hurt by a coworker that fall outside the realm of typical work-related activities and, therefore, outside the realm of workers’ compensation, include the following examples.

 - Horseplay, or goofing off, can result in injuries that are not generally covered by workers’ compensation.
-However, if you weren’t actually participating in the horseplay or if goofing off is acceptable in your normal work environment, you may still be able to file a workers’ comp claim.
+However, if you weren’t actually participating in the horseplay or if goofing off is acceptable in your normal work environment, you may still be able to file a workers’ compensation claim.

 - If your coworker causes you harm while you are on your lunch breaks, it’s unlikely that you’ll be able to file a workers’ comp claim.